Rucăr: Etymology

 In the earliest documents in which it is mentioned, Rucăr is referred to as Ruffa Arbor or Rot Bom, both meaning "red tree" in Latin and German, respectively.
-(Note: Ruffa is the feminine form of the Latin rufus, meaning "red-headed.")
 Early Slavic and Romanian documents use the names Rukel, Rukal, or Rucal, translated as the same.
 Historian Gheorghe Pârunță suggests that the area was named "after the copper leaves of the extensive beech forests that existed at that time."

 History

 Human settlement in the area of Rucăr stretches at least as far back as the administration of Roman Dacia, given the presence of Roman forts in the region, such as the nearby Jidava Castra.
 These existed as points along the Roman Empire's limes in the Danube region.
 Ceramic remains found in Rucăr suggest settlement in the region even before the arrival of Roman administration.

 The earliest documented mention of Rucăr is in the decree issued by Louis I of Hungary on November 19, 1377, that authorized the construction of Bran Castle.
 The decree directs that Rucăr would be established as a location for the collection of tributes should the territory of Wallachia come under Hungarian control.

-Though the region was never adopted into Hungary, Rucăr remained an important locale through which trade, foreign travelers, and diplomats flowed, situated as it was near the border between Wallachia and Transylvania.
+Situated close to the border between Wallachia and Transylvania, Rucăr remained an important locale through which trade, foreign travelers, and diplomats flowed.
 The schools established to train customs officers in Rucăr later helped to facilitate the adoption of the Romanian language in place of Old Church Slavonic during the 16th century.